Narayan Rane: Indian National Congress

-Rane joined the Indian National Congress in 2005, receiving his old post as Revenue Minister under the Second Desmukh Ministry.
+Rane joined the Indian National Congress in 2005, receiving his old post as Revenue Minister under the Second Deshmukh Ministry.
 In a 2005 by-election, he won re-election from his old Malvan seat in the Konkan region on a Congress ticket.
 In the wake of 2008 Mumbai attacks, Vilasrao Deshmukh, then Chief Minister of Maharashtra resigned, and Sonia Gandhi elevated Ashok Chavan as Chief Minister.
 Rane accused Congress leadership of breaching its promises to make him Chief Minister, and was suspended by the party.
 After Rane apologized, the INC revoked this suspension.
 Prithviraj Chavan appointed Rane as Minister of Industry in his first ministry, elevating Balasheb Thorat to Rane's old Revenue portfolio.
 Rane resigned from the Cabinet in July 2014 over differences with the party's leadership on the INC's campaign effort.
 The BJP and SHS went on to claim victory in the 2014 Maharashtra Legislative Assembly election, in which Rane lost his bid for re-election to a Shiv Sena candidate.

 In 2016, the INC appointed Rane as a member of the Maharashtra Legislative Council.
 The appointment did not suppress the increasingly public feud between Rane and Congress leadership, however, prompting speculation about Rane's future in the party.
 On 21 September 2017, Rane resigned both from the INC and from his membership on the Maharashtra Legislative Council.

 Maharashtra Swabhiman Paksha

-Through press at the time expected Rane's resignation to result in an appointment to Devendra Fadnavis's cabinet, Shiv Sena, still led by Rane's longtime rival Uddhav Thackeray, threatened to withdraw from the BJP-led coalition if Rane was admitted.
+Though press at the time expected Rane's resignation to result in an appointment to Devendra Fadnavis's cabinet, Shiv Sena, still led by Rane's longtime rival Uddhav Thackeray, threatened to withdraw from the BJP-led coalition if Rane was admitted.
 Temporarily without a party, Rane formed a new political party in October 2017 called the Maharashtra Swabhiman Paksha and indicated it would ally with Bharatiya Janata Party.
 However, when Rane ran for Rajya Sabha in 2018, he did so under a BJP party line.